-When a producer or distributor knows, or ought to know, that a product is unsafe, notification should be made immediately to the relevant authorities in each of the territories where the product has been marketed.
+When a producer or distributor knows, or ought to know, that a product is unsafe, notification should be made immediately to the relevant authorities in each of the member states where the product has been marketed.

-Notifications are usually made by way of a standard format and are commonly sent to national authorities by e-mail, fax or post.
+Notifications are usually made by way of a standard format and are commonly sent to national authorities by email, fax or post.
 There is also an option for EU businesses to use an online notification system called the 'GPSD Business Application' (see below).

 In making a notification, details should be provided as to the product, the risk that it poses and the action that is to be taken to protect the consumer from that risk.
-While the obligation is to notify the authority in each member state where the product has been marketed, this is not necessary if the product poses a serious risk.
-All other member states will be notified through the RAPEX information system in any event.
+If the product poses a serious risk, all member states will be notified through the RAPEX information system.

 The Commission's outline notification form can be found on the European Commission's website.
-Each national authority will specify the exact information that they require and will commonly revert to the party making a notification for further information, if necessary.
+Each national authority will specify the exact information that it requires and will commonly revert to the party making a notification for further information, if necessary.